otdav33/Fractal-Toolkit/README.md

 ```bash
 python3 coordpicker.py anims/mandelbrot/desired_frame.png
 ```
-It should look like this when picking coordinates, and output something like this when clicked
+It should look like this when picking coordinates
 ![screenshot](examplescreenshot.jpg)
+and should output something like this when clicked
 ```
 pixelx=968, pixely=400
 0.3683333333333333 + 0.30740740740740746j